kgdunn/pid-book/data-visualization/time-series-plots.rst

 .. youtube:: https://www.youtube.com/watch?v=aU6eZuiG8ck&list=PLHUnYbefLmeOPRuT1sukKmRyOVd4WSxJE&index=0

 We start off by considering a plot most often seen in engineering applications: the :index:`time-series plot <pair: time-series plots; visualization>`.
-The time-series plot is a univariate plot (shows only one variable).
-It is a 2-dimensional plot in which one axis, the time-axis, shows graduations at an appropriate scale (seconds, minutes, weeks, quarters, years), while the other axis shows the data.
+The time-series plot is a univariate plot: it shows only one variable.
+It is a 2-dimensional plot in which one axis, the time-axis, shows graduations at an appropriate scale (seconds, minutes, weeks, quarters, years), while the other axis shows the numeric values.
 Usually, the time-axis is displayed horizontally, but this is not a requirement: some interesting analysis can be done with time running vertically.

 Many statistical packages call this a line plot, as it can be used generally to display any sort of sequence, whether it is along time or some other ordering.
 The time-series plot is an excellent way to visualize long sequences of data.
-It tells a visual story along the sequence axis, and the human brain is incredibly adept at absorbing this high density of data, locating patterns in the data such as sinusoids, spikes, and outliers, and separating noise from signal.
+It tells a visual story along the sequence axis, and the human brain is incredible at absorbing this high density of data, locating patterns in the data such as sinusoids, spikes, and outliers, and separating any noise from signal.

 Here are some tips for effective time-series plots: